October in Asia is pleasant, as long as you're enjoying autumn weather in East Asia rather than dealing with the monsoon rains in Southeast Asia.

 - Festival of Ages in Kyoto, Japan: (Always on October 22) The Jidai Matsuri is one of Kyoto's largest cultural festivals.
 People dressed as Samurai are among the participants of the five-hour costumed procession.

-- Diwali in India: (Dates vary, but usually in October or November) Also written as Deepavali or Divali, India's Festival of Lights is a colorful, festive time to travel.
+- Diwali in India: (Dates vary; usually in October or November) Also written as Deepavali or Divali, India's Festival of Lights is a colorful, festive time to travel.
 Candles and ghee lanterns burn throughout the country.
 With so much diversity, India always seems to be celebrating something!

-Traveling during the monsoon season — especially at the end of October — could help you save money as businesses have run through their savings from the busy season and are more generous with discounts.
+- Traveling during the monsoon season — especially at the end of October — could help you save money as businesses have run through their savings from the busy season and are more generous with discounts.
 At the same time, construction and noisy preparations for the start of the high season in November and December will be in full swing.

 Places with the Best Weather